dqii/pgconf-eu-demo/README.md

 In this demo, we'll be using Lantern and Ubicloud to build a simple chatbot that can answer questions about the Ubicloud codebase.
 Feel free to substitute the Ubicloud repository with your own codebase to build your own codebase expert.

+## Step 0: Create a Lantern database

+To get started with Lantern, sign up at [Lantern Cloud](https://lantern.dev) and [Ubicloud](https://ubicloud.com).

+Lantern is also [open-source](https://github.com/lanterndata/lantern), so you can self-host it.
+The `docker-compose.yml` file in this repository can be used to run Lantern locally.

 ## Step 1: Setup

 Set the following environment variables in your `.env` file: